 - Helping other adults to deliver the planned program to help individual pupils to meet their targets.

-- Writing and updating pupil passports for all EHCP children.
+- Writing and updating pupil passports and provision maps for all EHCP children.

 The SENDCo Is responsible for: